Like us on Facebook Follow us on Twitter Follow us on Linkedin Subscribe us on Youtube Google News

 IRIA Staff - July 31, 2023

-The North Atlantic Treaty Organization (NATO) member allies have seen exponential growth in their defense expenditures in a short period following the Russian invasion of Ukraine.
+The North Atlantic Treaty Organization (NATO) members have seen exponential growth in their defense expenditures in a short period following the Russian invasion of Ukraine.
 Estimates released by NATO show that at least 11 of the 31 member states are now meeting the Alliance’s spending goals.

 The NATO member states have been steadily increasing their overall defense spending since the Russian forces annexed Ukraine’s Crimean Peninsula in 2014.
 The same year, NATO set a defense spending goal for its member states which encourages all members to spend no less than 2% of their annual GDP on defense.
 At the time of its inception, only three of the 28 member states were sustaining the defense spending threshold level.
 Ten years into the implementation of NATO’s minimum defense spending threshold, 11 of the 31 allies have been able to reach the target with seven of them reaching the target in 2022, largely in the wake of Russia’s full-scale invasion of Ukraine.